Last updated 15 August 2022

-Complaints against the Australian Federal Police (AFP) are made to AFP Professional Standards pursuant to the Australian Federal Police Act 1979 (Cth) and to the Commonwealth Ombudsman in the role of the Law Enforcement Ombudsman pursuant to the Ombudsman Act 1976 (Cth).
-In addition, a new agency, the Australian Commission for Law Enforcement Integrity established by the Law Enforcement Integrity Commissioner Act 2006 (Cth), is responsible for investigating allegations of corruption by AFP officers.
+Complaints against the Australian Federal Police (AFP) are made to AFP Professional Standards pursuant to the Australian Federal Police Act 1979 (Cth) (AFP Act) and to the Commonwealth Ombudsman in the role of the Law Enforcement Ombudsman pursuant to the Ombudsman Act 1976 (Cth).
+In addition, a new agency, the Australian Commission for Law Enforcement Integrity (ACLEI) established by the Law Enforcement Integrity Commissioner Act 2006 (Cth) (LEIC Act) is responsible for investigating allegations of corruption by AFP officers.
 These avenues of complaint may be used in addition to any other legal rights of complaint.
 Complainants remain free to commence a civil action seeking damages for a wrong.

 Conduct issues are those that contravene AFP Professional Standards or amount to corrupt conduct, irrespective of when the conduct occurred, or whether it occurred on duty or in a private capacity (s 40RH AFP Act).

 Practice issues include practices or procedures of the AFP that are contrary to law, unreasonable, unjust, oppressive or improperly discriminatory, inadequate, or otherwise wrong or inappropriate, whether within or outside Australia (s 40RI AFP Act).

 The AFP Commissioner is obliged to report to a complainant the progress of an investigation and action taken as far as is reasonable (s 40TA AFP Act).

 Custodial staff members are obliged to provide people in custody with the physical and confidential means to make a complaint to the AFP Commissioner and Commonwealth Ombudsman on request.